-1 2 [check o .
-Qualification as publicly supported organization.
-The Grantee e of the following]: is ] a school (that is, an educational organization which normally maintain regular faculty and curriculum and normally has a regularly enrolled be of pupils or students in attendance at the place where its education activities are regularly carried on and that has adopted and operation pursuant to a racially nondiscriminatory policy as to students, and we have completed IRS Form 5578). ody nal ites [a hospital (that is, an organization whose principal purpose or function the providing of medical or hospital care). ı is ] a church (that is, a church, synagogue, or mosque). [none of the above, but it receives at least 33-1/3% of its funding from general public. the 12 Financial Support.
-A Schedule of Financial Support for the five marked recently completed taxable years is attached. ost 13 be Authorization.
-The of the Grant [governing body; e.g., board of directors] s authorized me to make this Declaration and affirms its contents. ee na s authorized me to make this Declaration and anims its contents.
-14 Binding representations.
-The representations made in this Declarate are binding on the Grantee. ion lo eclare that the foregoing is true and correct of my own knowledge.
-DATE: [signature of declarant]
+11. Qualification as publicly supported organization.
+The Grantee is [check one of the following]:

+- [] a school (that is, an educational organization which normally maintains a regular faculty and curriculum and normally has a regularly enrolled body of pupils or students in attendance at the place where its educational activities are regularly carried on and that has adopted and operates pursuant to a racially nondiscriminatory policy as to students, and we have completed IRS Form 5578). - [] a hospital (that is, an organization whose principal purpose or function is the providing of medical or hospital care). - [] a church (that is, a church, synagogue, or mosque). - [] none of the above, but it receives at least 33-1/3% of its funding from the general public. - 12.
+Financial Support.
+A Schedule of Financial Support for the five most recently completed taxable years is attached. - 13.
+Authorization.
+The \\\\\\ of the Grantee [governing body; e.g., board of directors] has authorized me to make this Declaration and affirms its contents. - 14.
+Binding representations.
+The representations made in this Declaration are binding on the Grantee.

+I declare that the foregoing is true and correct of my own knowledge.